onap/oom-platform-cert-service/docs/sections/configuration.rst

     - *truststore.jks* - truststore in JKS format, containing certificates of the Root CA that signed CertService Client certificate
     - *root.crt* - certificate of the RootCA that signed Client certificate in CRT format

-3. Name the secret properly - the name should match *tls.server.secret.name* value from *kubernetes/aaf/charts/aaf-cert-service/values.yaml* file
+3. Name the secret properly - the name should match *tls.server.secret.name* value from *kubernetes/oom/components/oom-cert-service/values.yaml* file

 4. Prepare secret for CertService Client.
 It must be provided before OOM installation.
 It must contain two files:

     - *certServiceClient-keystore.jks*  - keystore in JKS format.
 Signed by some Root CA
     - *truststore.jks* - truststore in JKS format, containing certificates of the RootCA that signed CertService certificate

-5. Name the secret properly - the name should match *global.aaf.certService.client.secret.name* value from *kubernetes/onap/values.yaml* file
+5. Name the secret properly - the name should match *global.oom.certService.client.secret.name* value from *kubernetes/onap/values.yaml* file

 6. Provide keystore and truststore passwords for CertService.
 It can be done in two ways:

-    - by inlining them into *kubernetes/aaf/charts/aaf-cert-service/values.yaml*:
+    - by inlining them into *kubernetes/oom/components/oom-cert-service/values.yaml*:

         - override *credentials.tls.keystorePassword* value with keystore password
         - override *credentials.tls.truststorePassword* value with truststore password